mromerdagan/beautiful-python-decorators/README.md

 # beautiful-python-decorators
-Just a collection of many beautiful python decorators
+Just a collection of some beautiful python decorators I think should be kept for a rainy day

 The decorators implementaion can be found at [beautiful_decorators.py](https://github.com/mromerdagan/beautiful-python-decorators/blob/master/beautiful_decorators.py)